There aren’t many students who will say they have enough money.

 26. Focus Groups

-If you’re prepared to give a little more time to it, you might consider joining a paid online focus group.
+If you’re prepared to give a little more time to it, you might consider joining paid focus groups.

 Once again, you’ll be giving your opinions to companies who want to know what direction to take their products.